 “A convincing world of barflies, peeling paint and characters on bar stools with very dark secrets” while America’s Americana bible No Depression wrote; “With The Other Half, My Darling Clementine reaffirms the fact that they are the UK’s strongest and most assured purveyors of authentic traditional Americana.
 A superb collection of stories and songs”

 After 18 months of touring The Other Half – time for album number 4.
-Re-uniting with Neil Brockbank, the new album, Still Testifying, was recorded over the summer of 2016 and will be released in May 2017 Stylistically, it is a further shifting away from classic country to embrace gospel and country soul… ‘more Delaney & Bonnie than George & Tammy’.
+Re-uniting with Neil Brockbank, the new album, Still Testifying, was recorded over the summer of 2016.
+Stylistically, it is a further shifting away from classic country to embrace gospel and country soul… ‘more Delaney & Bonnie than George & Tammy’.

 But if the musical landscape has changed then the message and tone of the songs stay pretty constant.
 2 adults, a man and woman, singing to each, about each other, for and against each other.